tzador/learnx/topics/react.md

 const ToggleMessage = () => {
   const { on } = React.useContext(ToggleContext);
   return <div>{on ?
-'The button is ON' : 'The button is OFF'}</div>;
+"The button is ON" : "The button is OFF"}</div>;
 };
 ```

 This article covered several advanced patterns in React, each of which
 can help you write more maintainable and efficient code.

 ## 14. Server-Side Rendering with React